NiklasMenard/webportfolio/README.md

-Project to create porfolio website
+##Project to create porfolio website

-Link:
+##How to run

+In root folder run npm install and npm start afterwards.

+Link to website

 www.niklasmenard.com